 Laser Dentistry in Santa Rosa, CA

 In recent years, lasers have gained popularity as a way to provide patients with efficient and precise dental care.
-Laser dentistry uses concentrated beams of light to perform various dental procedures, such as root canal therapy and teeth whitening.
-Our dentist conducts laser dentistry at our Santa Rosa dental office.
+Laser dentistry uses concentrated beams of light to perform various dental procedures.
+Dr. Gonzalez performs laser dentistry at our Santa Rosa dental office.
 Lasers are handy tools when it comes to the treatment of periodontal issues.

 A panoramic X-ray is a dental X-ray showing the entire mouth in a single image.
 It is used primarily to identify problems with wisdom teeth and other teeth that have not yet surfaced.
 However, this X-ray can also show other issues, such as impacted teeth and bone damage.
 These X-rays are faster and more painless to conduct compared to different types of X-rays.
-They benefit dentists by enabling them to see everything inside a patient’s mouth simultaneously.
-Dentists use panoramic X-rays in conjunction with other diagnostic imaging tools to make a complete diagnosis.
+They benefit Dr. Gonzalez by enabling him to see everything inside a patient’s mouth simultaneously.
+Dr. Gonzalez uses panoramic X-rays in conjunction with other diagnostic imaging tools to make a complete diagnosis.

+CT scanning provides three-dimensional images that help diagnose potential issues and plan surgical procedures such as dental implants, bone grafting, and extractions.
 A CT (computed tomography) scan is a type of X-ray that uses multiple, finely focused beams of radiation to create detailed images of your mouth or body taken from different angles.
-These scans provide dentists with highly detailed images to pinpoint potential issues within your mouth that could be causing pain or discomfort.
+These scans provide Dr. Gonzalez with highly detailed images to pinpoint potential issues within your mouth that could be causing pain or discomfort.

 The scanner uses X-rays to produce detailed images of your oral structures, including the teeth, jawbones, and sinuses.
 You will be positioned on the machine table by a cone-shaped device to prevent your head from moving.
-You will also be asked to sit still until the scan is complete to reduce blurring.
 During scanning, the detectors and the X-ray tube rotate around you, resulting in several images from different angles.
-A digital file of images is produced and sent to your dentist to examine the results.
+A digital file of images is produced and sent to Dr. Gonzalez to examine the results.

 Unlike traditional X-rays, CT scans produce three-dimensional images of the teeth and bite for a better perspective of the teeth’s structure.
-As a result, dentists can plan treatment more accurately and effectively than when using conventional 2-D radiographs.
-Dentists can also examine the jaw joints, airways, and other facial structures.
+As a result, Dr. Gonzalez can plan treatment more accurately and effectively than when using conventional 2-D radiographs.
+Dr. Gonzalez can also examine the jaw joints, airways, and other facial structures.

 Get in touch with Darren Gonzalez, DDS, at 1515 Montgomery Drive Ste B, Santa Rosa, CA 95405, or call (707) 542-1532 for the best dental care tailored to your unique needs.